kailash-manasarovar/statement/docs/timeline/2023/april.md

 !!! danger "My suspicions"
     - As well as being out of my mind with "love", I also told Sally that there was another explanation for what was going on.
-    - I detailed to her my suspicions with regards to Domingo and the plot to humiliate me, and everything that had happened previously.
+    - I detailed my suspicions with regards to Domingo and the plot to humiliate me, and everything that had happened previously.
-    - However, the feelings were so intense, I could not believe, at that time, that Domingo could be behind these feelings too.
+    - However, the feelings were so intense, I could not believe, at that time, that Domingo could be behind this too.
     - Sally, unknown to me at the time, was taking notes and reporting back.
 It is not yet clear to whom.

 ## Novena